 We've got Answers.
 Ask Phil

 Erin Croatia is a pretty safe destination for women solo travellers.
 Like Orsat said, use the usual common sense precautions.
-WorldNomads.com has some specif... read more »over 2 years ago
+WorldNomads.com has some specif... read more »about 5 years ago

 Croatian water is among the safest in the world.
 They also make some pretty popular bottled ater too.
-Despite this, it doesn't mean you are 100% guaranteed n... read more »over 2 years ago
+Despite this, it doesn't mean you are 100% guaranteed n... read more »about 5 years ago